guppy-rs/hakari-on-omicron-perf/README.md

 See [`input_data.txt`](input_data.txt).

 - The first column is the command index, above.
-- The second column is time in seconds with hakari.
+- The second column is wall-clock time in seconds with hakari.
-- The third column is time in seconds without hakari.
+- The third column is wall-clock time in seconds without hakari.

 ### Charts